-Ambient air temperature has a significant impact on energy efficiency in an electric vehicle, in several ways.
+Temperature has a significant impact on EV (Electric Vehicle) performance, in several ways.
 Firstly, and most directly, temperature effects the efficiency of a battery.
 EV batteries are designed to work at an “optimal temperature”, generally around 20°C. The colder (or indeed warmer) it gets, the less efficient a battery will become, as we mentioned in our EV Winter Driving tips article.

 Secondly, ambient temperature affects conditions inside the cab.
 Colder temperatures mean drivers will be using their heating; warmer temperatures will demand air conditioning.
 The energy from these systems is pulled from the battery, and therefore impacts energy efficiency and range.
 Colder temperatures can also affect tyre efficiency, adding more drag and slowing the vehicle down.
 There are also concerns around the impact of charging a vehicle in extreme temperatures, as the temperature affects the chemical reaction and the transfer of energy in the battery.

 Using almost a full year of data, we have analysed the effects of temperature on the energy use and efficiency of several vehicles in our EV Fleet.
 By monitoring our vehicles using telematics, we can see the change in energy use and efficiency outside of the optimal operating temperature.
 The graph below shows temperature against miles/kWh, a measure of the efficiency of an electric vehicle.
 As temperature increases from 0°C, you can see that efficiency starts to increase.
 The efficiency tops out at 2.2miles/kWh, at the optimal operating temperature of 20°C, then reduces as temperature continues to increase.